amitrajaraman/notes/hs-101/main.md

 </p>
 <!-- ![circular flow diagram](./circular-flow.png "Circular Flow Diagram") -->

-The circular flow diagram doesn't show everything, factors such as the government and international trade are not shown at all.
+The circular flow diagram doesn't show everything, factors such as the government and international trade are not considered at all.

 The _production possibilities frontier_ is a graph that shows the combinations of output that the economy can produce given the available factors of production and technology.